 Why don’t kids ever want to work hard?
 They expect to just ‘be good’ and have no clue about how to get there.
-When they experience the grind of practice and realize they don’t just have natural talent to pull it off, they lose interest.
-Kids are less physically inclined than ever before – exercise has grown to be practically non-existent as physical work has virtually disappeared from childhood.
-Not to mention the diminishing role of recess, P.E, school sports, etc. Kids in my son’s school complain about having to go outside for recess.
+When they experience the grind of practice and realize they don’t just have natural talent and resilience to pull it off, they lose interest or run in fear.
+Kids are less physically inclined than ever before – an active childhood has grown to be practically non-existent and chores and physical work has virtually disappeared from childhood.
+Not to mention the diminishing role of outdoor unorganized play, recess, P.E, school sports, etc. Kids in my son’s school complain about having to go outside for recess.
 What in the world is going on here?
-What should you do?
+What should you do to help your kid?

 Getting kids better at challenging things is all about progressions.
 You can’t be successful at trigonometry without years of math (algebra, geometry, calculus) leading up to it.
 The same goes for contact sports like wrestling and football.
 I’m going to lay out my progression for the average youth wrestler.
-One note: it’s always a bad idea to force anything on a kid that can’t do something – read the situation and ease into it.
+One note: it’s always a bad idea to force anything on a kid– read the situation and ease into it.
 Kids love pushing boundaries.
 Make note of their development and growth.
 It won’t happen over night but stick with it.

 Last point before I jump in, I would rather see my son or someone I’m coaching do a quality single rep than multiple reps done poorly.
 No joke.

-1.All kids want physical rough play with dad by the age they can walk.
+1.All kids want physical rough play with dad usually by the age they can walk.
 There are so many benefits for parents and kids beyond the scope of wrestling but I’ll limit my comments.
 Rough play with a 2 year old is much different than a 6 year old.
 This too is a progression.
 A boy, or girl for that matter, that is never touched by dad and hasn’t experienced rough play with dad will have trouble adjusting to a novice wrestling practice.
 Loving rough play helps to develop emotional control and resilience; I’m not talking about showing half nelsons, things like just rolling around together on the floor, chasing, bed jumping, pillow fights, hugs or horsey rides are all great opportunities for contact.
 The resilience a child experiences when they have the ability to get over little bumps and bruises doesn’t just apply to wrestling but to life.
 Resiliency is crucial for a happy and successful life.
-Parents often have a misguided notion that their main purpose is to protect – not so.
-If parents don’t create opportunities for risk taking and physicality, they’ll experience them outside of the safe yoke of parental guidance.
+Parents (mothers) often have a misguided notion that their main purpose is to protect – not so.
+If parents (dads) don’t create opportunities for risk taking and physicality, they’ll experience them outside of the safe yoke of parental guidance.
 Not always a great outcome.
 Or even worse they won’t ever experience this activity that helps protect them from all manner of childhood disorders (obesity, depression, hyper active behavior and depression).
 Early risk taking builds self-image and confidence as well as developing problem solving skills.
 Expose them early and often so they learn under your guidance.
 This rough play in a safe environment creates a parent child bond that is hard to break.
 Dads if you don’t take the time to roughhouse with your kids they won’t be nearly as resilient as they could be and are much more likely to not like a wrestling practice.

 3. Jumping, this one takes a while but when a kid is old enough to jump they love to see what they can jump over.
 First it’s just the ability to jump in and of its self.
 Then move on to jumping over objects.
 There are numerous ways to make jumping more complex and explosive as they get older.
 Latex bands are a fantastic tool.
 This builds fast reflexes and intense athleticism if sustained.